PacificCommunity/ofp-sam-amped/AMPLE/inst/introtext/comparing_performance.md

 ## How it works

-The first page of the app looks very similar to the **Measuring Performance** app, with time series plots of catch, biomass and relative CPUE, as well as the HCR shape.
+The first page of the app looks very similar to the **Measuring performance** app, with time series plots of catch, biomass and relative CPUE, as well as the HCR shape.

-In the **Measuring Performance** app you ran one projection, or replicate, at a time.
+In the **Measuring performance** app you ran one projection, or replicate, at a time.
-Here, when you run a projection, by pressing the **Project** button, 100 replicates will be run.
+Here, when you run a projection, by pressing the **Project** button, 250 replicates will be run (this may take a few seconds).
 Biological variability is already switched on (the level can be adjusted in the Setting page) so that uncertainty is considered in the results.

 After pressing **Project** a table of *performance indicators* for that HCR is shown under the HCR plot.
-This is the same table as seen in the **Measuring Performance** app.
+This is the same table as seen in the **Measuring performance** app.

 Seven performance indicators are calculated: